alphaB787/hotel-analytics/README.md

   earlier version of this analysis dropped them and reported 27.5% cancellation instead of 37.1%.
-- **Zero-night bookings are kept.** Checking `reservation_status` showed ~95% are completed check-outs, not cancellations — dropping them would have filtered the data on a rule unrelated to the question being asked.
+- **Zero-night bookings are kept.** Checking `reservation_status` showed ~95% are completed check-outs, not cancellations.
+Dropping them would have filtered the data on a rule unrelated to the question being asked.
 - **Zero-guest bookings are dropped**, since a reservation for nobody isn't a meaningful record.
 Where a booking listed children or babies but